So you’re looking for the best cycling headphones? And you don’t want to spend a lot of money?

 There’s something special about being outside and I love my early morning rides and catching the sunrise while the rest of the world is asleep.
 It’s just me, my bike and a bunch of horses in that moment.
 Bob Dylan can wait.

 Hippiness aside, I don’t know why you would want to deliberately introduce the potential for a distraction.
-Listening to Enter Sandman drowns out important signals like “on your left” from a fellow cyclist or the honking of an out-of-control car behind you.
+Listening to music drowns out important signals like “on your left” from a fellow cyclist or the honking of an out-of-control car behind you.

-It’s not always the drivers fault, let’s not kid ourselves.
+It’s not always the drivers fault and let’s not kid ourselves.
 That moment you take your eyes off the road to skip the song you hate may be enough to miss something important.
 Or maybe you get so engrossed in a podcast that you run through a red light and get t-boned in an intersection.

 Yes, deaf people ride bikes just fine but they’re also not listening to music when riding.
 The deaf rider is likely more tuned into their surroundings than a headphone wearing cyclist.

 Because you don’t need all that stuff